-The Metal Beam Guard Fence (MBGF) and attenuators throughout the project were in good condition with minor deficiencies in the form of hairline cracks in mow strip and minor dents and scrapes to MBGF and Single Guardrail Terminal (SGT) in multiple locations.
+The Metal Beam Guard Fence (MBGF) and attenuators throughout the project were in generally good condition with minor deficiencies in the form of hairline cracks in mow strip and minor dents and scrapes to MBGF and Single Guardrail Terminal (SGT) in multiple locations.
+Several of the wooden posts were damaged on the back side of the posts, behind the metal beam, and should be replaced.
+One SGT was damaged on the Northbound Mainlanes, just south of Park Street, and should be replaced as soon as practicable.